 - b.
 Formal program to ensure company public statements are not false or misleading. - c.
 Adequate and effective process for every policy element. - d.
 IT measures and guidelines are in place regarding the distribution and dissemination of information to protect information from suppliers and customers and IP. - e.
-There is appropriate retention (on and off site) and appropriate levels of access to ensure privacy conforming to legal and customer requirements. - 3.
-Controls & Monitoring should include: - a.
+There is appropriate retention (on and off site) and appropriate levels of access to ensure privacy conforming to legal and customer requirements.

+- a.
 Appropriate investigation process when there is an alleged violation, including misrepresentation by workers, managers, and their agents. - b.
-Appropriate sanctions when a violation is confirmed/proven and a preventive action plan. - 2.
-Records are maintained including: - a.
+Appropriate sanctions when a violation is confirmed/proven and a preventive action plan.

+- a.
 Current and past policies and procedures, specifications. - b.
 Results and reports from review and control steps. - c.
 Corrective action plans, plans for improvement.